-- TJPA receives an annual allocation of RM-2 and RM-3 bridge toll funds for operations, estimated at \$12.31M.
-The allocation request for FY2024-25 includes \$6.18M the annual allocation of RM-2 funding escalated at 3.5% as set forth in the RM-2 legislation; \$2.4M from the anticipated continuation of additional RM-2 funds to assist with funding operations prior to the full activation of the Transit Center, which has been delayed by the Covid-19 pandemic and resulting economic impact to downtown San Francisco; and \$3.73M in RM-3 funds, which are allocated to TJPA based as a percentage of the actual bridge toll collections.
-The FY 2024-25 RM-3 projection assumes a \$1 bridge toll increase scheduled for January 2025.
+TJPA receives an annual allocation of RM-2 and RM-3 bridge toll funds for operations, estimated at \$12.26M, which is \$56K less than the May Draft Budget.
+The MTC's programming of FY 2024-25 operating funds includes \$6.18M the annual allocation of RM-2 funding escalated at 3.5% as set forth in the RM-2 legislation; \$2.53M from the anticipated continuation of additional RM-2 funds to assist with funding operations prior to the full activation of the Transit Center, which has been delayed by the Covid-19 pandemic and resulting economic impact to downtown San Francisco; and \$3.55M in RM-3 funds, which are allocated to TJPA based as a percentage of the actual bridge toll collections.
+The FY 2024-25 RM-3 includes a \$1 bridge toll increase scheduled for January 2025.
 MTC's supplemental RM-2 funding is a temporary measure subject to MTC Commission approval.
 FY 2024-25 is the last year of the RM-2 supplemental funds, though MTC staff have indicated that the assistance could be continued following a staff review of the Transit Center's financial situation.
 TJPA staff will request a continuation of the supplemental assistance to reduce future transit operator contributions.
-Following TJPA's application submittal, MTC staff will bring the bridge toll allocation requests to the Commission for approval. - Transit Operators Contributions are derived from any differential between operating costs and operating revenues per the Lease and Use Agreements with AC Transit and the San Francisco Municipal Transportation Agency (SFMTA).
+Following TJPA's application submittal, MTC staff will bring the bridge toll allocation requests to the Commission for approval.

+- Transit Operators' Contributions are derived from any differential between operating costs and operating revenues per the Lease and Use Agreements with AC Transit and the San Francisco Municipal Transportation Agency (SFMTA).
 The continuation of supplemental RM-2 funding in FY 2024-25 offsets the contributions from the transit operators.
-The draft budget includes \$4.85M in Transit Operators Contributions, which maintains the amount from the January 2024 preliminary projection. - The East Cut Community Benefit District (CBD) was formed in 2015 (as the Greater Rincon Hill CBD) as a special assessment district to fund specified services to improve the quality of life in the neighborhood surrounding the Transit Center, including operation and maintenance of green spaces in the district.
+The operating budget includes \$4.85M in Transit Operators Contributions, which maintains the amount from the May 2024 Draft Budget. - The East Cut Community Benefit District (CBD) was formed in 2015 (as the Greater Rincon Hill CBD) as a special assessment district to fund specified services to improve the quality of life in the neighborhood surrounding the Transit Center, including operation and maintenance of green spaces in the district.
 Under the CBD Management Plan, the CBD will provide up to 79.18% of some portions of the annual budget to operate and maintain the Transit Center's rooftop park.
-For FY 2024-25, TJPA currently expects to be reimbursed \$1.6M.
+For FY 2024-25, the operating budget includes \$1.6M reimbursement from the CBD.